 Newmarket takes short-term rentals seriously.
-The Town requires a license, restricts STRs to your principal residence, caps guests at six, and enforces parking rules strict enough to disqualify most condos.
-Add the 2025 Municipal Accommodation Tax and you have one of the most regulated markets in York Region.
+The Town requires a license, requires a Permanent Resident to be physically in town the entire time guests are staying, caps guests at six, and enforces parking rules strict enough to disqualify most condos.
+Add the 4% Municipal Accommodation Tax that took effect in 2025 and you have one of the strictest markets in York Region.

-Every rule below comes from the Town of Newmarket's business licensing page.
+Every rule below is sourced from Business Licence By-law 2020-31 and the Town of Newmarket business licensing page.

 Quick Summary